johanv/blog.johanv.org/posts/why-linux-for-real.rst

 Microsoft Office is more streamlined, like it or not.

 But really, that's not relevant.
-You don't neet an office suite today.
+You don't need an office suite today.
 If you insist to do something like Microsoft Office, use Google docs.
 But I think there will always be better solutions.